 And then this note of interest for Americans:

 Admiral Penn was besieged here in 1646 and it is generally believed that his son, William Penn, founder of Pennsylvania, then an infant, was at the Castle.

-The Castle is quite larger with lots of rooms, some highly decorated; however the lighting wasn’t that great so here are only a few photos:
+The Castle is quite larger with lots of rooms, some highly decorated; however, the lighting wasn’t that great so here are only a few photos:

-After the Castle we wandered around the Folk Park.
+After the Castle, we wandered around the Folk Park.
 All 30 buildings of the Folk Park!

-We saw many different style of houses (some colorful) and structures from different locations and time periods of Irish history.
+We saw many different styles of houses (some colorful) and structures from different locations and time periods of Irish history.
 They even have a village street and a small shop where my sister and I bought pottery earrings.
 The earrings to this day are one of my favorite pairs.

-After we had explored and read information plaques and taken loads of pictures, we left the 26 acre park and went back to Bunratty Meadows.
+After we had explored and read information plaques and taken loads of pictures, we left the 26-acre park and went back to Bunratty Meadows.
 We wanted to rest up a bit before walking back over for the Traditional Irish Night, which deserves its own blog post!